 Mortgage loans and the rights to service them are frequently bought and sold between banks and investors.

-This notice is in addition to any notices you might receive about the transfer of the servicing rights for your loan.
+This notice is in addition to any notices you might receive about the transfer of servicing rights for your loan.

 If the right to service your mortgage loan is transferred to a new servicer, you'll generally get two notices: